 It’s safe to say that 2022 will be the “year of the employee,” with 52% of adults looking for new jobs at the beginning of 2021 and the retirement of our most experienced workforce.
 It’s clear that businesses across industries need to adopt a new way of procuring talent in order to thrive, and one of those strategies is to employ a “blended workforce.”

-Blended Workforces Are Becoming The Norm
+Freelance Workforces Are Growing to Become The Norm

 With all of this in mind, the last few years have brought many changes to the business community as organizations have attempted to shift strategies during the unprecedented events of 2020, 2021 and the aftermath.
 For the front office staff, they were faced with the harsh reality brought on by COVID, however where and when they would physically report to work changed mightily, as being physically present was a requirement.
 But for those whose roles are more technology-based, or tethered, their story played out a bit differently.
 First, the new normal consisted of full-time work from home, and all in-person interactions were replaced by virtual meetings.
 Then came a blended approach to work, one that merged part-time remote work and part-time on-premise work - allowing employees to work both at home and at the office.

 Finally, now as the pandemic moves closer to an “endemic,” another work strategy is emerging.
 This encompasses a blend of full-time, or (longer-term) part-time, W2 workers with the highly specialized and talented skills that a freelancer, or contract worker, can bring to the table.
 Attracting and retaining these workers will be fundamental to future business success in this ever growing freelance economy, and as work environments continue to evolve.

 How to Adopt a Freelance Workforce and Thrive